dweber019/apicurio-registry-artifact-operator/README.md

 If you like physically delete the artifact you can do so by setting the metadata annotation `apicurio.artifact.operator/force-delete: "true"`.

 ## Development
 For development you should use `minikube` or any other possible kubernetes compatible implementation, as advised by the operator-sdk framework.
+Second you have to define the Apicurio registry endpoint with a environment variable called `export APICURIO_ENDPOINT=http://192.168.99.102:30199/api`.

 ### Update the Apicurio Registry client SDK
 In install the [oapi-codegen](https://github.com/deepmap/oapi-codegen).
 For example by running ´go get github.com/deepmap/oapi-codegen/cmd/oapi-codegen´.